 Akoya Pearls

-Akoya pearls are a type of marine cultured pearls.
-They are mainly produced in Japan, but are also cultivated in Vietnam and China.
-Akoya pearls are cultivated from the Pinctada martensii oyster, which needs to grow in a sea environment with high salt content and complex ocean currents.
-Usually, one oyster only produces one pearl.
+Akoya pearls are saltwater cultured pearls.
+They are primarily produced in Japan, and also cultivated in regions like Vietnam and China.
+The Akoya pearl's host oyster is the Pinctada fucata, which requires growth in marine environments with high salinity and complex currents.
+Typically, one oyster yields only one pearl.

-The cultivation cycle of Akoya is relatively long, about 3-5 years.
-The annual production of Akoya is relatively low, accounting for about 10% of the total global pearl production (total seawater pearls).
-Akoya is the world's first commercially produced seawater cultured pearl, which began in the early 1900s.
-Seawater cultured pearls (including Akoya) are usually cultured with a bead, where a spherical bead nucleus is placed in the mother oyster.
+The cultivation cycle for Akoya is relatively long, approximately 3-5 years.
+Akoya's annual output is low, accounting for about 10% of global pearl production (total saltwater pearls).
+Akoya was the world's first commercially produced saltwater cultured pearl, beginning in the early 1900s.
+Saltwater cultured pearls (including Akoya) are usually nucleated, with a spherical bead nucleus inserted into the oyster.

 Freshwater Pearls

-Freshwater pearls are cultivated in freshwater environments such as lakes and rivers.
-The main production areas are lakes and rivers in the middle and lower reaches of the Yangtze River in China, such as Zhejiang, Hunan, Jiangsu and other places.
-The main breeding mother of freshwater pearls is the cumingmei mussel, and the water quality of the growth environment is stable and controllable.
-One mussel can produce 10-40 or 30-50 pearls.
-Most freshwater pearls are formed naturally inside the mussel body without implanting a bead nucleus (mainly non-nucleus cultivation), which leads to their irregular shape.
-The cultivation cycle of freshwater pearls is relatively short, about 1-3 years.
+Freshwater pearls are cultured in freshwater environments such as lakes and rivers, with major production areas in the lakes and rivers of China's middle and lower Yangtze River basin, including regions like Zhejiang, Hunan, and Jiangsu.
+The primary host oyster for freshwater pearls is the Hyriopsis cumingii.
+The growth environment offers stable and controllable water quality.
+One oyster can yield 10-40 or 30-50 pearls.
+Most freshwater pearls form naturally within the oyster without a nucleus (primarily non-nucleated cultivation), which leads to more irregular shapes.
+The cultivation cycle for freshwater pearls is relatively short, about 1-3 years.

-Freshwater pearls account for the vast majority of the world's total pearl production, about 95%.
-Freshwater cultured pearls are also called "Edison" pearls.
-Natural pearls and non-cultured pearls are almost entirely composed of nacre.
+Freshwater pearls account for the vast majority of global pearl production, around 95%.
+Nucleated freshwater cultured pearls are also known as "Edison" pearls.
+Natural pearls and non-nucleated cultured pearls are almost entirely composed of nacre.

 Shape:

-More than 90% of high-quality Akoya pearls are nearly perfectly round.
-The roundness of Akoya pearls available to consumers is usually good.
+Over 90% of high-quality Akoya pearls are nearly perfectly round.
+The roundness of Akoya pearls accessible to consumers is usually good.

-Freshwater cultured pearls (mainly non-nucleus) are naturally formed without implanted nuclei, so their shapes tend to be oval or irregular.
-More than 80% of freshwater pearls on the market are oval, oblate or baroque, with a lower proportion of perfect round shapes.
-Due to non-nucleus culture, perfect round shapes are extremely rare in freshwater pearls, and near-round shapes are the highest roundness grade.
-Freshwater nucleus cultured pearls (Edison pearls) are close in size to seawater pearls, but less round.
+Freshwater cultured pearls (primarily non-nucleated) are naturally formed without a nucleus, making their shapes more prone to being oval or irregular.
+Over 80% of freshwater pearls on the market are oval, flattened oval, or baroque shapes, with a lower proportion of perfectly round ones.
+Due to non-nucleated cultivation, perfectly round freshwater pearls are extremely rare, with near-round being the highest roundness grade.
+Nucleated freshwater cultured pearls (Edison pearls) are similar in size to saltwater pearls but have lower roundness.

 Size: